 A few months ago, I helped one of my friends get rid of mold that had begun to take hold of his exterior walls.
 He had black patches in the corners of his bedroom and little black specks all over the walls.
 But even after we got rid of the mold, the damp smell still saturated the room and all the furniture in it.
 Knowing that a simple dehumidifier would solve most of his problems, I started looking for the best quiet dehumidifiers for bedrooms.

-In the end, I discovered about 10 dehumidifiers that would be perfect for rooms of different sizes.
+In the end, I discovered about ten quiet dehumidifiers that would be perfect for rooms of different sizes.
 As you’ll see, some brands keep repeating — and I’ve even reviewed some of their products before.
 So they definitely had the noise levels of their products in mind when they were designing them.
-As always, I’ll present my reviews after a brief list of features you’ll want to look for when shopping for your quiet dehumidifier.
+As always, I’ll present my reviews after a brief list of features you’ll want to look for when shopping for your silent dehumidifier.

 Why You Need a Quiet Dehumidifier for Your Bedroom